Sai-VSA/Love-Letters/README.md

 albiet with only two players.

 **What will this virtual Love Letters do?** <br />
-  Like other card games, this version of love letters will consisit of:
+  This version of love letters will aim to emulate playing its real life counterpart, consisiting of:
 - 2 Players
+- A Rule book
+- 8 unique types of cards with differing abilities
 - A deck of 16 cards
-- 8 unique types of cards with differing abilities

 **Who will use it?**<br />
   Virtual Love Letters removes the burdensome physical elements from the cardgame, making its fun more portable and conveniant.
-Thus, it mainly targets students and people interested in recreationl activities.
+Thus, it mainly targets students and people interested in recreational activities.

 **Why choose this project?**<br />
   Well, my school's Board Game Club was an increadibly memorable and important part of my adolescence, and it